Same people. Same budget. Different results.

 Predictable delivery

-Projects hit milestones consistently.
-The CEO stops hearing “it’s almost done” and starts seeing things ship on schedule.
+Projects hit milestones more consistently.
+The CEO stops hearing “almost done” and starts seeing clearer progress against agreed timing.

 Team alignment